 The policy choices that are proposed are supported by the available scientific information.
-The overall GB cod target TAC from which the proposed GB cod hard TAC for the Sector is derived was based upon Amendment 13 data as well as the 2005 GARM II data in accordance with the process described in the FMP.
-The supporting materials and analyses used to develop the additional TACs are contained in readily available documents.
-The process utilized to develop the Sector TACs is described in the FMP.
+The supporting materials are contained in readily available documents.
+The process utilized to develop the proposal is described in the FMP.

 Describe the review process of the Plan by technically qualified individuals to ensure that the Plan is valid, complete, unbiased, objective and relevant.
 For example, internal review by staff who were not involved in the development of the Plan to formal, independent, external peer review.
 The level of review should be commensurate with the importance of the Plan and the constraints imposed by legally enforceable deadlines.